oehf/ipf/platform-camel/ihe/src/site/markdown/messageValidation.md

 * `<transaction>` number is the number/id of IHE transaction from the profile supported by the given factory
 * `<direction>` is either "Request" or "Response"

+For FHIR transaction, only the self-detecting message validation is defined (see below)

 ### Example